What about self-help for depression?

 - Participate in activities that may make you feel better.

-- You might try exercising mildly, going to a movie or a ball game, or participating in religious or social activities.
+- Try going for a walk or exercising, going to a movie or a ball game, or participating in religious or social activities.

 - Don't rush or overdo it.
 Don't get upset if your mood is not greatly improved right away.
 Feeling better takes time.